ideal-lab5/idn-sdk/chains/ideal-network/runtime/README.md

 ## Features

-To enable timelocked transactions, build with the `tlock` feature: `cargo build --features tlock` and ensure that `pallet-randomness-beacon` has the `experimental` feature enabled.
+To enable timelocked transactions, build with the `tlock` feature: `cargo build --features tlock`.

 ## Benchmarking